 We made our own fun with hand built forts in the woods.

 We rode our bikes all day, EVERY DAY.

 We had paper routes when we were still in the single digits.

 We spent hours upon hours playing with other kids with virtually no parental supervision.

 I could go on and do below, but you get the idea.

-These are just a handful of the scenarios shared by Generation X that helped form us into the people we are today.
-But these aren’t the only things that differentiate Generation X from the other generations.
+These are just a handful of the scenarios shared by Generation X that helped form us into the people we are today, but these aren’t the only things that differentiate Generation X from the other generations.
 We lived through/ were subjected to many things that today might be considered child abuse.

 Don’t get me wrong, I’m super glad to have been born and raised when I was, but things were a lot different then what today’s generation considers normal.
 And before you think I’m coming across winy or touting that Generation X is better than the Baby Boomers or the Greatest Generation let me say this.
-EVERBODIE’S parents lived through an entirely different time and have stories that no doubt rival these.
+EVERBODY’S parents lived through an entirely different time and have stories that no doubt rival these.
 The generation before them has much the same.
 And the generation before them and the generation before them and I’m sure the generation before them.